 Just look for domain management area and then look for nameservers.
 If you need assistance with updating your nameservers, you can ask your web hosting company.

-First you need to login to your Godaddy account and then click on the launch button next to domains.
+First you need to login to your Godaddy account and then click on Domains.
+After that click on the manage button next to the domain name you want to change.

 You have successfully changed the nameservers.
 DNS changes can take 4 – 48 hours to propagate for all users.